- Client: Imperial War Museum

 The technically challenging design demanded precision construction with minimal tolerances.

 We made sure all the elements would fit perfectly, providing detail for pre-fabrication and pre-drilling of the cladding.
-Our meticulous approach meant the programme ran like clockwork.
+Our meticulous approach to construction management meant the programme ran like clockwork.

 Sustainable cooling solutions